FragsAI/Clip-Segmentation/README.md

 **How to complete the task**
-- Fork this repository and complete the task by March 25th.
+- Fork this repository and complete the task by June 27th.

 # Video Segmentation Tool